-- An employee with a child who is not enrolled in the employer's plan gets married and acquires a stepchild.
-The employee, new spouse, and new stepchild have HIPAA special enrollment rights.
+An employee with a child who is not enrolled in the employer's plan gets married and acquires a stepchild.
+The employee, new spouse and new stepchild have HIPAA special enrollment rights.
 The employee's previously eligible child does not.
-The IRS rules would permit the employee to enroll the previously eligible child; many carrier contracts will not. - An employee and spouse covered under an HMO get divorced and the employee wants to both drop coverage for the now ex-spouse and change to the PPO.
-The employee would almost always be required to drop HMO coverage for the ex-spouse who is no longer eligible, but the PPO carrier may not be willing to permit the employee to enroll in the PPO instead. - An employee becoming eligible for Medicare upon reaching age 65 may want to enroll in Medicare and drop the employer's coverage for himself, but keep his 63-year-old spouse on the employer's plan.
+The IRS rules would permit the employee to enroll the previously eligible child while many insurer contracts will not.

+An employee and spouse covered under an HMO get divorced and the employee wants to both drop coverage for the now ex-spouse and change to the PPO.
+The employee would be permitted to drop the spouse.
+The ex-spouse's loss of eligibility would not permit the employee to change to the PPO.

+An employee becoming eligible for Medicare upon reaching age 65 may want to enroll in Medicare and drop the employer's coverage for himself, but keep his 63-year-old spouse on the employer's plan.
 Under IRS rules, the employee could drop coverage for himself (but not his spouse).
 However, insurance contracts (including stop loss) almost never permit enrollment of a dependent when the employee is not enrolled.
-(There are some exceptions under retiree health plans and in situations involving a surviving spouse.) - IRS rules permit a re-hired employee to be treated as a new employee with new elections if the employee's rehire date is more than 30 days after his termination date.
-Many carrier contracts have a definition of rehire that uses a 3 or 6 month time frame, and as a result, the insurance contract may only permit reinstatement of prior coverage. - An employee wants to make a change in her coverage based on changes in her husband's employer's plan (or during her husband's employer's open enrollment).
-IRS rules would permit corresponding changes, but many carrier contracts will not.
+(There are some exceptions under retiree health plans and in situations involving a surviving spouse.)

+IRS rules permit a rehired employee to be treated as a new employee with new elections if the employee's rehire date is more than 30 days after his termination date.
+Many insurer contracts have a definition of rehire that uses a 3 or 6-month time frame, and as a result, the insurance contract may only permit reinstatement of prior coverage.

+An employee wants to make a change in coverage based on changes to the spouse's employer's plan (or during the spouse's open enrollment).
+IRS rules would permit corresponding changes, but many insurer contracts will not.

-A mid-year election change is NOT an open enrollment.
-An employee experiencing one of the permitted events may be permitted to make certain changes as the result of the event, but only certain changes.
-For example, if an employer adds or improves a dental plan mid-year, the employee may be able to enroll in the new or improved dental plan, but would not be permitted to make any changes to his medical election or his health FSA.
+A midyear election change is NOT an open enrollment

+An employee experiencing one of the permitted events may make certain changes as a result of the event, but only certain changes.
+For example, if an employer adds or improves a dental plan midyear, the employee may be able to enroll in the new or improved dental plan, but would not be permitted to make any changes to his medical election or his health FSA.